Defining global catastrophic risk

 AI safety and AI governance

 This is where we expect the large majority of our portfolio to sit.
 The intensity and near-term nature of AI risk, combined with the rapid scaling of capabilities, makes this the area where good projects face the most acute infrastructure needs.
-Technical safety research, alignment work, AI governance and policy, evaluations, and interpretability all fall squarely within scope.

 Biosecurity and pandemic preparedness